 Whatcom Community College has been a leader in the area of sustainability locally and state-wide.
 Please see what academic groups we’re affiliated with to create a community of sustainability.

 Whatcom Smart Trips: At Whatcom Community College, we encourage you to walk, bike, share a ride, or ride the bus to work.
 When you make Smart Trips, you help create a clean, healthy, and vibrant community in Whatcom County.
 While you’re at it, you’ll cut your stress, save money, and earn rewards.
-To find out more about making Smart Trips, or for help with any of the services described here, contact WCC’s Employee Transportation Coordinator (ETC), Mark Price, at email@example.com.
+To find out more about making Smart Trips, or for help with any of the services described here, contact WCC’s Employee Transportation Coordinator (ETC), John Toof, at firstname.lastname@example.org.

 Bike parking and shelters are located throughout campus.
 The shelter between Cascade and Kelly Hall has a bike pump.
 Staff showers are located across from the break room in Laidlaw Center, LDC 108 and 109.
 If you are a recreation center member, you have access to lockers and showers in Pavilion.

 Whatcom Smart Trips is a partnership between local government, public agencies, employers, and schools to promote transportation by walking, bicycling, sharing rides, and riding the bus.
-Please contact the employee transportation coordinator for more information about the benefits of logging Smart Trips, discounted bus passes, as well as support for those making Smart Trips
+Please contact the employee transportation coordinator for more information about the benefits of logging Smart Trips, discounted bus passes, as well as support for those making Smart Trips.